Derek Marlowe: Life

 Derek Marlowe was born in Perivale, Middlesex, and lived there and in Greenford as a child.
 His father was Frederick William Marlowe (an electrician) and his mother Helene Alexandroupolos.
 He had early education at Cardinal Vaughan Memorial School in Holland Park.

 In 1959 Marlowe went to Queen Mary College of the University of London to study English literature.
 Marlowe calls his time spent there the unhappiest years of his life.
 He never finished his degree course – Alex Hamilton claims he was expelled for "satire and kindred villainies".
 Marlowe wrote and edited an article for the college magazine, a parody of J. D. Salinger's novel The Catcher in the Rye which reflected what Marlowe called "the boredom of college seminars."
 However, the college had a particularly fine theatre (the former People's Palace in Mile End Road) and Marlowe became part of a core theatre group there.
 In 1960 the college group formed a semi-professional theatre company, the 60 Theatre Group, and took their production of Tennessee Williams' play Summer and Smoke to the Edinburgh Festival Fringe, with Marlowe in the leading role opposite Audrey "Dickie" Gaskell.

 At college, Marlowe was a contemporary of the poet Lee Harwood, and after leaving he shared a flat with fellow writers Tom Stoppard and Piers Paul Read.

 Marlowe also painted.
 A 1962 work entitled A Slight Misfit featured fragments of a portrait of actress Marilyn Monroe that Marlowe had painted then torn up.
 He then "pasted the pieces into a jumble of newspaper and magazine clips."
 Marlowe told Life magazine that he created this collage because "I just wanted to get this misfiting face... on a background of the press."

 He married Susan Rose "Suki" Phipps, daughter of Veronica Nell Fraser-Phipps and stepdaughter of Sir Fitzroy Maclean, in 1968; together they had a son, Ben, to add to Suki's two sons and two daughters from a previous marriage.
-He divorced in 1985 and in 1989 he moved to Los Angeles, where he wrote a number of scripts for television, including the award-winning Two Mrs. Grenvilles, Abduction of Innocence and an episode of Murder, She Wrote.
+They divorced in 1985 and in 1989 he moved to Los Angeles, where he wrote a number of scripts for television, including the award-winning Two Mrs. Grenvilles, Abduction of Innocence and an episode of Murder, She Wrote.

 While working there, he developed leukemia, and died of a brain hemorrhage after a liver transplant.
 He was cremated in California, but his ashes were brought back to England by his sister, Alda.
 At the time of his death he was planning to return to England and complete a tenth novel, Black and White.

 Novelist Nicholas Royle calls Marlowe one of the two biggest influences on him as a writer.
 "Both flit in and out of genres, appealing to genre readers and mainstream readers at the same time.
 And both write beautifully, which I aspire to do."